eupnea-project/eupnea-project.github.io/dev-pages/kernel.md

 * [Mainline Linux kernel](https://github.com/torvalds/linux)
   -> [Mainline Eupnea kernel](https://github.com/eupnea-linux/mainline-kernel)

+## ChromeOS-Eupnea kernel

+The ChromeOS-Eupnea kernel is a modified version of the ChromeOS 5.10 kernel, which itself is a modified version of the upstream 5.10 Linux kernel with some backported patches from newer kernel versions.
+The ChromeOS kernel is the newest kernel used in Chromebooks, despite not being the newest Linux kernel and not even the newest ChromeOS kernel version ( the ChromeOS kernel repo contains 5.15 and even 6.1 branches).

+Some devices require the ChromeOS kernel due to better AVS (Intel audio driver used by some Skylake and Kaby Lake devices) support, although the Mainline kernel should soon receive more AVS support too.

-## Kernel types
+## Mainline-Eupnea kernel

-There are 5 different kernel types that can be used in Depthboot and EupneaOS:

-* ChromeOS
-    * Stable(chromeos-5.10):
-        * Newest kernel used in Chromebooks, although it is pretty old by mainline kernel standards.
-Provides the best compatibility for Chromebooks, although it might not have the newest features(although Google does backport some).
-    * Experimental(chromeos-5.15):
-        * A more recent kernel, but not actively used on any Chromebooks.
-It is unclear why Google is developing this kernel if its not used by any device and moreover will be soon superseded by the 6.0 kernel.
-    * Alternative(chromeos-5.10):
-        * An older chromeos 5.10 kernel branch, which provides more compatibility for older devices, as the newer branches of the same kernel broke audio support for some devices.
-* Mainline
-    * Mainline:
-        * Latest stable linux kernel with some Chromebook patches applied.
-Provides the newest features, but might not work on all devices.
-    * Mainline-testing:
-        * Latest mainline linux kernel with some Chromebook patches applied.
-Provides the newest features, but might not work on all devices.
-Might be unstable.
+The Mainline kernel is the default Eupnea kernel.
+The Mainline-Eupnea kernel is the upstream stable kernel with a custom config.
+The Mainline kernel has the most features, although some Chromebooks might experience hardware issues with it and should use the ChromeOS kernel instead.